Skip to main content

 Spencer Foundation, Graduate Fellowship Discipline Based Scholarship in Education (2002-2003; 2003-2004).
 The Spencer Fellowship offered a unique opportunity to gain direct research experience with Sociology faculty and interdisciplinary research/study opportunities in collaborations between departments.

-I received my PhD in History, Philosophy and Policy Studies at Indiana University with an emphasis in qualitative research methodologies.
-As a Spencer Foundation Fellow at Indiana University, I worked closely with Sociology faculty exploring education policy as well as the use of narrative methodologies.
-I was a Post-Doctoral Research Fellow at Cleveland Clinic College of Medicine where I focused on the areas of curriculum design and instruction, research design, and the use qualitative assessment within the framework of medical education.
+Cheryl Hunter received her PhD in History, Philosophy and Policy Studies at Indiana University with an emphasis in qualitative research methodologies.
+As a Spencer Foundation Fellow at Indiana University, she worked closely with Sociology faculty exploring education policy as well as the use of narrative methodologies.
+She was a Post-Doctoral Research Fellow at Cleveland Clinic College of Medicine where she focused on the areas of curriculum design and instruction, research design, and the use qualitative assessment within the framework of medical education.

 Ph.D.
 History, Philosophy and Policy Studies (2007)